TehhX/ScatterSync/README.md

 ## End-User Instructions
 These are instructions for actually using Scatter Sync, not building or compiling.

-* Ceate a new repository on GitHub (private reccomended)
+* Create a new repository on GitHub (private recommended)
 * Clone your repository locally wherever you want
 * If building yourself, place resultant executable, .dll files, both binary files and the .SAMPLEgitignore from SampleFiles/ into your personal repo (make sure to rename ".SAMPLEgitignore" to just ".gitignore" for Git to track your files properly)
 * If you're using precompiled binaries from releases, just extract the archive in its entirety into your personal repo, making sure that a subdirectory is NOT created by your archiving software, the executable and other files should be inside the repository directly